 It still felt like I was an undervalued person of color easily pushed out and not given the time of day.

-Even throughout all the hardship and tears shed, I have no regret with the decision I made to help others, and I refuse to sacrifice my morals and principles for a company and paycheck.
+Even throughout all the hardship and tears shed, I have no regret with the decision I made to help others, and I refuse to violate or sacrifice my morals and principles for a company and paycheck.
+I know I’m on the right side of history.

 If anything, I hope my story sheds light on how much organizational and institutional leadership plays a role in preventing whistleblowers from doing good and speaking up.

-I will continue to speak out, knowing that my story—and others like mine—can spark the change this industry so desperately needs.
+Change starts when we choose courage over silence, even when it comes at a personal cost.
+I will continue to speak out, knowing that my story, and others like mine, can spark the change this industry so desperately needs.

-The Courage Over Silence Campaign Fundraiser:
+Courage Over Silence Campaign Fundraiser & Defense Fund:

 Katherine Needleman's post from last spring: